- Nikola Tesla was the inspiration for the popular automaker.

 Tesla, Inc. is a revolutionary leader in the electric vehicle (EV) industry.
 Founded in 2004 as Tesla Motors, the company launched the Roadster in 2008 to change the way the world thought of EVs.
 Stylish, luxurious, and capable of high-speed performance, the Roadster led the way to the production of Models S, 3, X, and Y, with the upcoming release date of the Cybertruck expected in 2023.

-Key technologies Tesla is known for are luxury EVs, lithium-ion home energy storage systems, and solar panels.
+Key technologies that Tesla is famous for are luxury EVs, lithium-ion home energy storage systems, and solar panels.
 It’s also committed to a personalized customer experience.
 Elon Musk gives the company its flair and sense of culture.

 Since the ES8, released in 2018, NIO has been developing and delivering EVs to China and other countries like Norway.
 The company has announced plans to launch in North America, though no vehicles have been released in this market yet.